When AIS becomes Virtual Aid to Navigation

 • Mark navigation channels to improve the transition from one buoy to another in condition of poor visibility.

-• Mark navigation areas subject to frequent changes (draft, air draft, tidal levels, etc,).
+• Marking frequently modified navigation areas (draft, Air draft, tidal levels, etc,).

-• Mark visible and hidden dangers, such bridges, roundheads, reefs or shellfish beds.
+• Mark visible and hidden hazards, such bridges, Muffers, reefs or shellfish beds.

-• Mark areas where grounds are often modified (sandbars or mud) continuously showing the position of the dangers.
+• Mark areas where grounds are often modified (sandbanks or mud banks) continuously showing the position of the hazards.

-• Temporarily materialize a security cordon around an event (yacht race, grounded ship) or a protected area in which no vessel shall enter.
+• Temporarily create a security cordon around an event (yacht race, Ship grounded) or a protected area into which no vessel may enter.

 One of many examples of using the Virtual AIS Beacon is to mark a shipping channel.
 It may be necessary to increase the number of existing physical buoys or to materialize a temporary route, as in the example below :